 ‘Wow, I’ve never EVER laid my shit on the table to anyone… OK… I’m going to be completely honest and leave not one thing out…’

 In Episode 3 HERE, I name-checked another book called Attached; I have to say I think it’s changed my life.
-Synchronistically, I was reading it when I first came across H, and mentioned it in one of our early messages; she downloaded it straight away (that was the first clear ‘Yes Lets’ I got).
+Synchronistically, I was reading it when I first came across H, and mentioned it in one of our early messages; H downloaded it straight away (that was the first clear ‘Yes Lets’ I got).
 It gave us a common vocabulary with which to talk about ourselves, our various exes stretching back 30 years, and our families.
-In fact, it was crucial to us continuing to message, after the great challenge of Fight #1…
+In fact, it was crucial to us continuing to message each other, after the great challenge of Fight #1…

 - I could get super Anxious about how I’d just fucked it up/it was all my fault/there was no hope, and just give up (equally harsh in a different way yes?)